Van Ruyten 58TV 32V-230V 200W Inverter

 The first thing to do of course is replace all the paper condensers, except for the two 1uF's in the 32V DC input filter.
 Any leakage here is unimportant.

 Unlike 12V inverters, the condensers in the transformer primary circuit of a 32V inverter are under a good deal more stress, and any leakage will cause problems.
 There is about 134V peak to peak across the combined transformer primaries.
-Indeed, it was noted there was already a bulge in the casing of one of the primary buffers.
+Indeed, it was noted there was already a bulge in the casing of one of the primary timing capacitors.
 It was also noted that the 10A fuse was blown, and when the vibrators were examined, it could be seen that the inverter has had a hard time, and not necessarily used under the correct conditions.

 New capacitors installed.

-The primary buffer was a bundle of four parallel connected 2uF AEE Microcaps rated at 300V.
+The primary timing capacitcance was a bundle of four parallel connected 2uF AEE Microcaps rated at 300V.
 I replaced this with a single 8.2uF polypropylene 250V type.
 This was an expensive capacitor, but is ideally suited to the pulse current it has to carry, as well as being neater than four individual capacitors.
 The rest of the capacitors were replaced with ordinary polyester types.

 Unreliable leaky paper capacitors and a blown fuse were replaced.

 Out of the four vibrators supplied, one looked reasonable enough for testing without repair.
 At this point I was curious to see what the waveform would be.
-This was observed across the primary buffer condenser, since this is what the vibrator contacts see.
+This was observed across the primary timing condenser, since this is what the vibrator contacts see.
 Tests were done with no load, a 100W incandescent bulb (resistive load), and a 40W fluorescent lamp with no phase correction (low power factor inductive load).

 As mentioned in the other DC-AC inverter articles on this site, buffer (timing) capacitance for a general purpose inverter is difficult to choose, and usually ends up being a compromise.
 The problem is that the load may be capacitive, resistive, inductive, or only draw current at the voltage peaks.
 This variation in load affects how the timing capacitance works, which subsequently determines the timing of current flow vs. when the vibrator contacts close and open.
 And, this ultimately determines vibrator life.